2 Park Avenue: Site

-2 Park Avenue occupies the eastern section of a city block in the Murray Hill neighborhood of Manhattan in New York City, bounded by 32nd Street on the south, Park Avenue on the east, and 33rd Street on the north; the city block extends westward to Madison Avenue.
+2 Park Avenue occupies the eastern section of a city block in the Murray Hill neighborhood of Manhattan in New York City.
+It is bounded by 32nd Street on the south, Park Avenue on the east, and 33rd Street on the north; the city block extends westward to Madison Avenue.
 The building's land lot has a total area of 40500 sqft.
 It measures 197.5 ft from north to south and 205 ft from west to east.
 Entrances to the New York City Subway's 33rd Street station are directly outside the building's northeast and southeast corners.
 The building is on the same block as 29 East 32nd Street to the west.
 Other nearby buildings include the Hotel Grand Union to the southwest, Madison Belmont Building to the northwest, 4 Park Avenue to the north, and 3 Park Avenue to the northeast.

 The adjacent portion of Park Avenue slopes upward from south to north.
 The site was part of the 18th-century estate of merchant Robert Murray.
 In the 1860s, after the Park Avenue Tunnel was built, the segment of Fourth Avenue between 34th and 40th Streets was renamed Park Avenue, while the avenue's name south of 34th Street remained unchanged.
 Fourth and Park Avenues in Murray Hill had been developed with upscale residences by the 1870s.

 The site had previously been occupied by the Park Avenue Hotel, which was built in 1878 by dry-goods businessman Alexander Turney Stewart and was originally a hotel for "working girls".
-This building was seven stories high and had an internal courtyard.
+This building was seven or eight stories high, with 502 rooms, and had an internal courtyard.
 Despite being destroyed in a 1902 fire that killed 17 people, the hotel was rebuilt and continued to operate for two decades.
 The New York Times described the hotel as "one of the most popular hostelries in New York City" when it was in operation.